Author Archives: training

 You can join a test Zoom meeting to familiarize yourself with Zoom controls and test your microphone/speakers before joining a Zoom meeting.
 You can also test your video or audio while in a Zoom meeting.
 Note that users in a Zoom test meeting are added as participants, not hosts, so host features such as sharing and recording are not available for testing.

-Use Zoom Add-ins
+Use Zoom Outlook Plug-In

 The Outlook Plug-in for Zoom is available to add to your Outlook calendar for synchronized meeting scheduling.
 The plug-in is available to download and install on the Goucher Zoom site meetings screen.
 When prompted to Sign In, click the “Sign in with SSO” button underneath the password fields, and then type goucher as the company domain to proceed.

-Add Live Transcriptions to Your Meeting as a Host (Highly Recommended)
+Add Live Transcriptions to Your Meeting as a Host

 Zoom hosts can enable a side panel in their meetings that automatically transcribes spoken words to text for participants to follow (much like closed captioning).
 Here’s how…